What they Ran Out Of

 Mars prepared itself.
 With food and farms, the largest population and the easiest environment to plunder, it built to become the new prosperous centre of the solar system.
 It had robot drones to trade with Venus.
 It kept the dream of a human solar system alive, but with the same doggedness that had condemned the Earth.

 The Jupiter Moon outposts had less food than Mercury.
 They were research stations and speculative ventures, with scientists drilling through the ice looking for life funded by business people looking to cash in on humanity's leap to the outer solar system.
 They knew they couldn't survive or go home.
-Europa continued its work and radioed what findings it could.
-Ganymede did not.
+They continued their work and radioed what findings they could.
 They ran out of time.
 Both went as silent as the Earth.

 Beyond the Moons of Jupiter, there were only robots, sending back messages about what they were seeing, to a planet that could no longer hear.